• Skip to primary navigation

 Is Caesar dressing good for you?

-For two tablespoons of our Caesar dressing, there is 196 calories, 20g of fat, and 33.3mg of cholesterol.
+Two tablespoons of our Caesar dressing contains 196 calories, 20g of fat, and 33.3mg of cholesterol.
 Since most creamy versions have egg yolk in them, you might want to reduce the amount you put on your Caesar salad if you have high cholesterol.
 For more nutritional information, scroll past the recipe card.

 What does Caesar dressing taste like?